SavanFlou/versatile_thermostat/documentation/en/feature-window.md

 4. A maximum detection duration.
 Beyond this duration, the thermostat will return to its previous mode and preset even if the temperature continues to drop.
 5. The action to take when the opening is detected as open.
 The actions are the same as in sensor mode described above.

-To adjust the thresholds, it is recommended to start with the reference values and adjust the detection thresholds.
+To adjust the thresholds, it is recommended to start with the reference values and then adjust them.
 Some tests gave me the following values (for an office):
-- Detection threshold: 3°C/hour
+- Detection threshold: 3 °C/hour
-- No detection threshold: 0°C/hour
+- No detection threshold: 0 °C/hour
 - Max duration: 30 min.

-A new sensor called "slope" has been added for all thermostats.
+A new sensor called ``slope`` has been added for all thermostats.
 It provides the slope of the temperature curve in °C/hour (or °K/hour).
 This slope is smoothed and filtered to avoid aberrant thermometer values that could interfere with the measurement.

 ![image](images/temperature-slope.png)